 However, I did ask my hairstylist what I would need to do if I wanted to go blonde.
 The list was long, but I was happy to get so much information.
 If you’re thinking about going blonde, there are some things you’ll need to know about how it can affect your hair.

 Going from dark-colored hair to blonde won’t be an easy task, but it is fun if you have the right person or people to help you!
 Let’s get into the top five things to know before coloring your hair blonde!

 New Blonde!
 New You!

 The last part is crucial, and we’ll discuss it a bit later.
 For now, you’ll need to wrap your head around these five topics.
-Don’t be afraid of changing your hair to blond!
+Don’t be afraid of changing your hair to blonde!

 If you have the right tools, you’ll look amazing after it’s all said and done.
-One essential thing to remember is that once you go blond, you’ll need to give your hair a rest before changing to different hair color.
+One essential thing to remember is that once you go blonde, you’ll need to give your hair rest before changing to different hair colors.

-Going blond is going to take more than one treatment which means that your hair will be undergoing a lot of stress!
+Going blonde is going to take more than one treatment which means that your hair will be undergoing a lot of stress!
 Make sure that you’re mindful of that!